open-compensation-token-license/license-token-website/wikisrc/blockchain-for-charity.md

 ## Innovating Fundraising: ICOs and Tokenization

 Blockchain also facilitates innovative fundraising approaches like [Initial Coin Offerings (ICOs)](https://en.wikipedia.org/wiki/Initial_coin_offering) and tokenization.
 Charities can launch ICOs to raise funds by issuing tokens that represent a stake in a project or act as a donate-driven currency.
+Learn more about [tokenizing open source licenses](https://www.license-token.com/wiki/tokenizing-open-source-licenses).

 ## Challenges and Considerations